False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 History and Relevant Background

 Relevant background includes a focused review of informed consent in the context of industry-prepared materials (labeling), medical device regulation, and medical device marketing in the United States (U.S.).
-The focus is on medical devices so pharmaceutical and tobacco regulatory activities are excluded from this discussion.
+As the focus is narrowly on medical devices, discussion of relevant spaces such as pharmaceutical and tobacco regulatory activities is excluded here.

 Informed Consent

-Consent to medical treatment or procedure is a legal requirement defined by the state and implemented in practice according to organizational policy.
+Consent to a medical treatment or procedure is a legal requirement defined by the state and implemented in practice according to organizational policy.
 Healthcare professionals generally have an affirmative duty of disclosure, including the nature, purpose, risks, and benefits of, and alternatives to the proposed intervention.
-The exact scope and extent of this disclosure varies across jurisdictions.
-States are almost evenly split between two disclosure standards: malpractice and material risk (Pope, 2017), except Washington state, which updated its state informed consent law in 2016 to reflect a shared decision-making standard following a successful demonstration project.
+States follow one of two disclosure standards: malpractice and material risk (Pope, 2017), except Washington state, which updated its state informed consent law in 2016 to reflect a shared decision-making standard following a successful demonstration project.
+Other states have also made some progress with shared decision-making.

-From a clinical practice perspective, any practice that has adopted a nonsurgical medical aesthetic device is likely familiar with the typical marketing materials.
-Such materials include traditional promotional brochures, scripts for staff to discuss the new device with prospective and existing patients, web copy for use on the practice website, consultation guides, and informed consent documents.
-The critical point here is the device manufacturer writes these materials.
-This matters because if such industry-prepared materials contain false, deceptive, or misleading information about the nature and use of the medical device—or its safety and effectiveness, and these materials are used in the course of clinical practice, there are potential impacts on decision-making and consent to treatment that is adequately informed against deception and coercion.
+From a clinical practice perspective, any practice that has at some point adopted a nonsurgical medical aesthetic device is likely familiar with the entire industry fanfare of “preparing your practice for [insert latest device here]” materials.
+Such materials include traditional educational (read: promotional) brochures, scripts for staff to discuss the new device with prospective and existing patients, web copy for use on the practice website, consultation guides, and consent documents.
+The key point here is these materials are written by the device manufacturer.
+This matters because if such industry-prepared materials contain false, deceptive, or misleading information about the nature and use of the medical device—or its safety and effectiveness, and these materials are used in the course of clinical practice, there is potential for negatively impacting a person's decision-making and whether or not their consent to treatment is adequately informed so to protect against deception and coercion.
 Nurses, physicians, and other healthcare team members may or may not question these materials before using them in clinical practice (Grundy et al., 2013).

 Legal Authority and Purpose for Medical Device Regulation

 The FDA is the official policymaking body with jurisdiction over medical device regulation.The FDA is the official policymaking body with jurisdiction over medical device regulation.
-Legal authority is primarily granted under the 1976 Medical Device Amendments to the Federal Food, Drug, and Cosmetic Act (FFDCA).
+Legal authority is primarily granted under the 1976 Medical Device Amendments to the Federal Food, Drug, and Cosmetic Act ([FFDCA]; Public Law 94-295, 1976).
 The general purpose of the FDA in regulating medical devices is to protect the public by ensuring the safety and effectiveness of medical devices and communicating related activities and findings with the general public, healthcare consumers, and healthcare professionals.
 This is accomplished through a variety of administrative and regulatory functions.

 Structure